 The Sounds of Christmas

 The first time I ever heard a choir sing Handel's Messiah in a live concert, it just amazed me.
 I was a senior in high school and the music just blew me away.
-I remember that, and the many performances of Handel's Messiah over the years, and then think if that is so amazing to hear, I wonder how a whole multitude of angels praising God could sound.
+I remember that and the many performances of Handel's Messiah over the years.
+Then I think if that is so amazing to hear, I wonder how a whole multitude of angels praising God could sound.

 When we think about those shepherds on the hillside in the Christmas story, we think about how the glory of God shown down on them, and the first angel appeard, and they were afraid, but what about what those shepherds heard that night?
 Wow!
 It must have been mind boggling to hear all of those angels praising God.

 And suddenly there was with the angel a multitude of the heavenly host praising God, and saying, Glory to God in the highest, and on earth peace, good will toward men.
 Luke 2:13, 14